 - Great Support at Forum: With a big forum powered by users and coders.
 You get great support depending on your purchased theme.

-With more than 40 themes, you have a lot of options to create a website, specially of you’re trying to create a website for an enterprise or a service provider; StudioPress just fits great on those.
+With more than 40 themes, you have a lot of options to create a website, especially if you’re trying to create a website for an enterprise or a service provider; StudioPress just fits great on those.

-With StudioPress there are no developers pricing or memberships, which means you receive everything and pay once.
-Can’t really complain about this.
+With StudioPress there are no developer’s pricing or memberships, which means you receive everything and pay once.
+I can’t really complain about this.

-Elegant Themes is another WordPress Themes provider to consider, specially if you’re looking for a low budget/well designed theme.
-While Elegant Themes isn’t as robust as the competitors, the installation is quite simple and you get fair options in your Dashboard for SEO, Banners and content.
+Elegant Themes is another WordPress Themes provider to consider, especially if you’re looking for a low budget/well-designed theme.
+While Elegant Themes isn’t as robust as the competitors, the installation is quite simple and you get fair options in your Dashboard for SEO, Banners, and content.